mavisluan/random-users/README.md

 # RandomUsers Project

-- This is a demo random users project.
+- This is a demo random users project, which displays a list of random users' information. .

 # App Functions

-- This project displays a list of random users' information.

 The users will be able to get a new list of users by